-In this study, the highest methane composition was found to be 82.14% .The high percentage is contributed by the membrane system that able to separate the hydraulic retention time and solid retention time by recirculation of biomass.
-The prolonged solid retention time of the UMAS has allowed for the decomposition of the suspended solid and subsequent conversion to methane.(N.H Abdurahman et al,2010) Besides, sludge recirculation create modest mixing which enhanced the digestion process by distributing bacteria, substrate, and nutrients throughout the digester as well as equalizing temperature.
+In this study, the highest methane composition was found to be 94.14%.
+The high percentage is contributed by the membrane system that able to separate the hydraulic retention time and solid retention time by recirculation of biomass.
+The prolonged solid retention time of the UMAS has allowed for the decomposition of the suspended solid and subsequent conversion to methane.
+(Abdurahman, 2010) Besides, sludge recirculation create modest mixing which enhanced the digestion process by distributing bacteria, substrate, and nutrients throughout the digester as well as equalizing temperature.
 The metabolic activities of acetate forming bacteria and methane forming bacteria require that they be in close spatial contact.
-(Michael H.Gerardi, 2003)
+(Gerardi, 2003)

-The highest methane composition of 82.14% was found to be higher than the conventional method which recorded 54.4% and 36% for the anaerobic pond and open digesting tank (Poh P.E et al,2009).
-The result was comparable to that achieved by G.D Najafpour et al (2006) which reported the range of 62-82% for both of the system and present system were superior in term of biomass retention.
+The highest methane composition of 94.14% was found to be higher than the conventional method which recorded 54.4% and 36% for the anaerobic pond and open digesting tank.
+(Poh et al, 2009) The result was comparable to that achieved by Najafpour et al (2006) which reported the range of 62-82% for both of the system and present system were superior in term of biomass retention.